Restrictions on Initial Conditions in Cosmological Scenarios and Implications for Simulations of Primordial Black Holes and Inflation: Physical characteristics of the solutions

 \subsection{Horizons}

-We order to identify horizons we compute the expansion of both outgoing and ingoing null geodesics, which yields\footnote{Note that the subscripts ``out" and ``in" refer to the direction of null geodesics, and not to the interior or exterior of the over-dense region.}
+In order to identify horizons we compute the expansion of both outgoing and ingoing null geodesics, which yields\footnote{Note that the subscripts ``out" and ``in" refer to the direction of null geodesics, and not to the interior or exterior of the over-dense region.}

 respectively (see, e.g., \cite{1989fnr..book...89Y}).
-We then identify trapped surfaces with regions for which $\Theta_{(\rm{out})} < 0$, and the black-hole apparent horizon $r_{\rm BH, out}$ with the marginally outermost trapped surface, i.e.~the largest value of $r$ for which $\Theta_{(\rm{out})} = 0$.
-We similarly identify a cosmological apparent horizon $\rcos$ with surfaces for which $\Theta_{(\rm{in})} = 0$.
+We then identify trapped surfaces with regions where inward and outward null expansions are negative.
+The black-hole apparent horizon $r_{\rm BH, out}$ is the marginally outer trapped surface, the outermost surface where the outgoing null expansion is zero, i.e.~the largest value of $r$ for which $\Theta_{(\rm{out})} = 0$.
+We similarly identify a cosmological apparent horizon $\rcos$ with surfaces for which the ingoing null expansion $\Theta_{(\rm{in})} = 0$.
+(See also \cite{Faraoni:2015ula} for a discussion of different types of horizon).

 We will also evaluate the entropy of the cosmological horizons \cite{Gibbons:1977mu}.
-Whilst this is a dynamical case, not a stationary one, and so the entropy is not well-defined, in spherical symmetry recent arguments have suggested that it may be approximated by the proper area of the apparent horizon (see e.g. \cite{Wald:2025nbz})
+Whilst this is a dynamical case, not a stationary one, and so the entropy is not well-defined, in spherical symmetry recent arguments have suggested that it may be approximated by the proper area of the apparent horizon (see most recently \cite{Wald:2025nbz}, and key works on dynamical horizons \cite{Ashtekar:2003hk,Ashtekar:2005ez,Bousso:2015mqa})

 We find that this measure of entropy of cosmological horizons in the interior of the over-dense region takes the same value on both branches of solutions, even though the solutions are otherwise physically different (see Eq.~\eqref{eq:cos_hor_proper} below).